tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 {id="fig-ch4-rango-site-with-alt-text"}
 ![The image of Rango couldn't be found, and is instead replaced with a placeholder containing the text from the `img` `alt` attribute.](images/ch4-rango-site-with-alt-text.png)

 With these minor changes in place, start the Django development server once more and navigate to `http://127.0.0.1:8000/rango`.
-If everything has been done correctly, you will see a Webpage that looks similar to the [screenshot shown below](#fig-ch4-rango-site-with-pic).
+If everything has been done correctly, you will see a webpage that looks similar to the [screenshot shown below](#fig-ch4-rango-site-with-pic).

 {id="fig-ch4-rango-site-with-pic"}
 ![Our first Rango template, complete with a picture of Rango the chameleon.](images/ch4-rango-site-with-pic.png)